-This program begins with one week of virtual programming before starting the four weeks of in-country programming.
+This program begins with one week of virtual programming before four weeks in-country.
 The in-country programming is based at Brackenhurst, an eco-campus in Limuru Kenya, with a weekend wildlife safari excursion into the Maasai Mara region.
 This artistic collaboration course focuses on African music, art, and performance and their role in creating awareness and social transformation in local communities.

 Students will collaborate with local performers in the areas of art, music, and theater performance and focus on creating a presentation around a current social issue in Kenyan communities.
-Students will meet with the local performers during their virtual programming week.
-On arrival in Kenya, they will visit these local performers and experience the work they are doing in their communities firsthand.
-Through interactive lectures by Kenyan activists in the arts, and running community service learning workshops, students will develop an appreciation for Kenyan art and the potential it has to transform communities.
-The program will culminate in a performance by the students and local artists as they share their message through art with a community audience.
+Participants will meet with the local performers during their virtual programming week.
+On arriving in Kenya, they will then visit these local performers and experience firsthand the work they do in their communities.
+Through interactive lectures by Kenyan activists in the arts and running community service learning workshops, students will develop an appreciation for Kenyan art and the potential it has for community transformation.
+The program will culminate in a performance by the students and local artists as they share their message through art to a community audience.

 Key Study Topics

 - Art as a vehicle for community education

 By the end of this program, students should be able to:

 - Compare and contrast the culture of music and art in Kenya with that of their home country

 - Develop intercultural communication skills to help them collaborate with local peers and professionals

 - Develop a comprehensive understanding of the key issues faced by Kenyan communities, and focus on one issue to address in the final performance

 - Expand their ability to effectively collaborate with the artistic skills and unique perspectives of a wider team